Frequently Asked Questions

 It varies.

-• New Growth: A small plant body about as big around as a drinking straw with a few small leaves, sometimes a few shade leaves and a primary bud.
-New growth lacks the white bark, but is highly flexible, which provides defense against trampling.
+• New Growth: A small stem about as big around as a drinking straw with a few small leaves and a primary apical bud at the top.
+New growth lacks the white bark, but is highly flexible, which provides defense against trampling and wind.

-• A Sustainable Branch: Long and straight, about 5-8 inches in diameter, and at least 8 foot tall with a crown that reaches around 6 feet in diameter.
-At this stage, the characteristic white bark is thin, but and quite pliable.
-The bark also features small black “eyes”, which are in fact, branch scars where smaller less productive branches have fallen off the body.
+• A Typical Branch: Long and straight, about 5-8 inches in diameter, and at least 8-12 foot tall with a crown that reaches around 6 feet in diameter.
+At this stage, the characteristic white bark is thin and remains quite pliable.
+The bark also features small black “eyes”, which are in fact, scars left where smaller less productive branches have fallen off the body.

 • A Mature Branch: Between 18-36 inches in diameter and able to reach heights of up to 80 feet with a crown that spans outward up to 30 feet.
 The bark is thicker, features large branch scars (aka “eyes”).
-The base of the branch body often features “elephant toes” at the base; long black folds of bark where the skin has stretched out as the tree increased in diameter over time.
+The base of the oldest branches often features “elephant toes” at the base; long gray furrows in the bark where the skin has stretched out as the tree increased in diameter over time.

 Longevity